-Palermo was in the ascendancy as the match neared its conclusion, with Lobont producing a fantastic save to deny Munoz from a corner with five minutes to go.
+Palermo were in the ascendancy as the match neared its conclusion, with Lobont producing a fantastic save to deny Munoz from a corner with five minutes to go.

-In stoppage time, an almighty goalmouth scramble following a corner saw the home team come within inches of poking the ball home, but luck was not on its side as Luis Enrique’s men held on for victory.
+In stoppage time, an almighty goalmouth scramble following a corner saw the hosts come within inches of poking the ball home, but luck was not on their side as Luis Enrique’s men held on for victory.

 - Own Goal

 - Penalty Missed